kgao/mocha-vscode/README.md

 # mocha-vscode
-A minimal setup example for app using mocha in vscode, powerby gulp.
+A minimal setup example for app using mocha in vscode, powered by gulp.

 # Getting started